m-adawi/swarm-cd/README.md

 ### Templating

 Templates are automatically imported from the `template` folder.
+Swarmcd will read any file with the `.tmpl` extension.
+For a syntax breakdown, see the [official go documentation](https://pkg.go.dev/text/template).
 They can be used in compose files like so:

 ```yaml
 # template/storage.tmpl